 Doctors will put patients through an exam to see if they are healthy enough to undergo the surgery.
 In addition, doctors must determine if patients can produce healthy sperm before operating.
 Some doctors want to know if a patient’s spouse is capable of having children as well before completing the surgery.

 A vasectomy reversal is performed under general anaesthetic.
 Surgeries may take up to three hours to complete.
 This is far different than a vasectomy procedure in which patients are put under a local anaesthetic and surgeries can take as little as 15 minutes.
 The difference in operation time shows the complexity of the surgery.

 Incisions are made on the scrotum and the surgeon reconnects the vas deferens.
-The operation is completed under microscope.
+The operation is completed under a microscope.
 After the tubes are reconnected, they are stitched together.
-At the same time, sperm will be extracted directly from the testicles and frozen to ensure there is back up sperm available should the vasectomy reversal fail.
+At the same time, sperm will be extracted directly from the testicles and frozen to ensure there is backup sperm available should the vasectomy reversal fail.
 The frozen sperm can be used for ICSI.

 Patient recovery time can be extensive.
 Patients will need a week or longer off work to overcome the discomfort they feel.

 It is advised men wait a month before resuming sexual activity.
 The testicle tubes may not heal fully if men begin having intercourse too soon.